erayyildiz/Morpheus/README.md

 ## Reference

 Please cite the following work if you use the tool.
-The paper will be available in ACL 2019 Proceedings.
+The paper will be available in SIGMORPHON 2019 Proceedings.

 > Eray Yildiz and A. Cuneyd Tantug.
 2019.
 Morpheus: A Neural Network for Jointly Learning Contextual Lemmatization and Morphological Tagging.
 In Proceedings of the 16th SIGMORPHON Workshop on Computational Research in Phonetics, Phonology, and Morphology, Florence, Italy.
 Association for Computational Linguistics